Child Protection Workshops exist to help children and communities understand and stop cases of abuse in Bali.

 Ultimately, this will decrease the numbers of children suffering from abuse.

-The newest addition to our Sex and Health Program, Child Protection workshops have already proved to be a much needed program.
+Starting in 2016, Child Protection workshops have proved to be a much needed program.
 Out of all the schools approached, every school signed up to the workshop.

 The growing workshops impact over 1,000 children from ages 5 – 12 each year.